DynamicsAndNeuralSystems/catch22/README.md

 # Using the _catch22_-features from Python, Matlab and R

 The fast C-coded functions in this repository can be used in Python, Matlab and R following the instructions below.
 Only tested on OS X so far.
+Requires Clang.

 ## Python